AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    The following are the types of enrollments:

-   * **Manager nominated:** Only managers can nominate these courses.
+   * **Manager nominated:**&nbsp;Only managers can nominate these courses.
 A learner cannot enroll to these types of courses.
-   * **Manager approved:** Managers approve these courses.
-Learners can sign up for these courses, but they are not enrolled directly to these types of courses without Manager's approval.
+   * **Manager approved:**&nbsp;Managers approve these courses.
+Learners can sign up for these courses, but they are not enrolled directly to these types of courses without Manager’s approval.
 A notification request is sent to Managers when learners sign up for these types of courses.
 Upon Manager approval, these courses are listed as enrolled for learners.
-   * **Self-enrolled:** Learners can directly enroll themselves to these types of courses.
+   * **Self-enrolled:**&nbsp;Learners can directly enroll themselves to these types of courses.

 1. To save the changes, click **Save**.
-To publish the course, click **Publish**.
+To publish the course, click&nbsp;**Publish**.

 ## Create a course - Advanced workflow {#createacourseadvancedworkflow}

-1. Log in to Adobe Learning Manager as an Author, as only authors have the rights to create courses.
+1. Log in to Adobe Captivate Prime as an Author, as only authors have the rights to create courses.
 Now, on the Getting Started page, click **Create Courses**.
 1. On the **Course Overview** page, enter the name of the course.
 Now, enter a short description for this course, which is displayed on the course card.
 This description must not be more than 140 characters.
 Then enter the detailed overview for the course, which is displayed on the Course Details page.
 The description must not exceed 1500 characters.
 1. To make your course available in other languages, click Add New Language from the upper-left corner of the page.
 Select the language or languages in which you want to make your course available.
 Click **Save**.
 For more information, see [Add content for different languages](https://helpx.adobe.com/captivate-prime/authors/feature-summary/content-library.html#Addcontentfordifferentlanguages).
 1. **Modify course settings**-